 Safety should be allowed to take precedence over efficiency in the first few years, as blasting procedures are refined and practiced.
-Speed, safety, and efficiency will best develop from thorough training and drilling.
+Speed, safety, and efficiency will develop from thorough training and drilling.

 Avalanche explosives historically have dud (unexploded charge) rates of less than one percent.
+Double capping and fusing further reduces the dud rate.
 Dud locations must be noted and duds destroyed at the end of the season.
-A small chip that reflects a signal from a searching unit, known as a RECCO tag, should be attached to each charge delivered by helicopter or blaster box to help locate duds, which could otherwise be difficult to find in the thick brush of the avalanche paths.
+A small chip that reflects a signal from a searching unit, known as a RECCO tag, can be attached to each charge delivered by helicopter or blaster box to help locate duds, which could otherwise be difficult to find in the thick brush of the avalanche paths.
 Unexploded howitzer rounds are best located with a metal detector or magnetometer.